ibraheemdev/ibraheemca/content/posts/2020-07-14-metaprogramming-a-custom-ruby-logger.md

   - ruby
   - metaprogramming
 ---
-*I recently published [mongo beautiful logger](https://github.com/ibraheemdev/mongo_beautiful_logger), a simple gem which defines a custom logger that you can use to beautify your MongoDB logs.
+*I recently published [mongo beautiful logger](https://github.com/ibraheemdev/mongo_beautiful_logger), a simple gem which defines a custom logger that you can use to beautify MongoDB logs.
 If you want to see a working custom logger, you can check out the source code.*

 **Understanding the Ruby Logger Class**